mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/web-device.md

 ---
 title: WebDevice class
-description: Defines the core behavior of the device handling the user interface for an interactive job and provides a base for derived classes.
+description: "Defines the core behavior of the device handling the user interface for an interactive job and provides a base for derived classes. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the core behavior of the device handling the user interface for an interactive job and provides a base for derived classes.